pncoelho/Learning-Notes/CloudGuru/devops_essentials.md

 ## Orchestration

-Ocherstration: automation that supports processes and workflows, such as provisioning resources.
+Orchestration: automation that supports processes and workflows, such as provisioning resources.

 With orchestration, managing a complex infrastructure is less like being a builder and more like conducting an orchestra.